-is a project for volunteer sports divers who have an interest
+is a project for volunteer scuba divers and snorkellers who have an interest

 in what they're seeing under water, want to learn more